scipy-conference/scipy_proceedings/papers/72_galyleo/72_galyleo.rst

 1. `valueChanged`: a signal, which is fired whenever the value of the widget is changed

-2. `value`: a read-write property, the current value of the widget
+2. `value`: read-write.
+The current value of the widget

 3. `filter`: read-only.
 The current filter function, as a JSON structure

 4. `allValues`: read-write, select filters only.

 5. `column`: read-only.
 The name of the column of this widget.
-Set when the widget is created, and then read-only
+Set when the widget is created

 6. `numericSpec`: read-write.
 A dictionary containing the numeric specification for a numeric or date filter